IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 > Indirect discrimination occurs when a law, policy or programme does not appear to be discriminatory, but has a discriminatory effect when implemented.
 This can occur, for example, when women are disadvantaged compared to men with respect to the enjoyment of a particular opportunity or benefit due to pre-existing inequalities.  **Applying a gender-neutral law may leave the existing inequality in place, or exacerbate it**.[^9]

-## Special treatment for women
-Preferential treatment for women is may or may not be discrimination against men.

 ## Temporary special measures